adavid1/optymo_record_splitter/readme.md

 This application allows you to split daily radio recordings into sorted and timestamped conversations.

 ## Project Development
 Developed as a project for Crunch Time 2019 in collaboration with UTBM.
+This project was requested by the company Optymo.

 ## Tutorial